Echeveria Laui [Ech-eh-VER-ee-a, LAU-eye] is a succulent Echeveria plant from the family Crassulaceae.

 But, it shouldn’t be kept too dry either.

-Succulent plants usually prefer to get more amount of water than usual, which is why water them regularly in the spring and summer seasons, ensuring there is sufficient drainage.
+Succulent plants usually prefer to get more amount of water than usual, which is why water Echeveria plants regularly in the spring and summer seasons, ensuring there is sufficient drainage.

-Avoid watering again until the soil starts drying out.
+Avoid watering Echeveria laui again until the soil starts drying out.
 Avoid keeping this plant soaking wet at all times.

 Feed Echeveria Laui with controlled-release fertilizer at the start of the growing season or opt for a weak liquid fertilizer to feed weekly.